Experimental Techniques

 Protein preparation: Protein preparation is central to all of our projects.
 We have extensive skills in the preparation of various proteins, including metalloenzymes that require anaerobic techniques, and membrane proteins that require detergent solubilization.
 We also use various heterologous protein expression systems to purify these challenging proteins.

 Chemoenzymatic synthesis of small molecules: In many of our projects, we use small molecules as probes to characterize the enzymes of interest.
-These small-molecule probes are synthesized in the lab using a combination of chemical and enzymatic approaches, which provide us significant flexibility.
+These small-molecule probes are synthesized in the lab using a combination of chemical and enzymatic approaches, which provide us with significant flexibility.

 Biophysical spectroscopy: